How I gave up on writing

 But only then, only when I had satisfied other’s expectation, I dared to admit to myself writing was more than a mere hobby.

 I started carving out moments for writing, in the morning before going to work and during my lunch break.
 I started planning, trying, failing, trying again and failing again.
 I put all my passion in this and made some progress.

 And the question I can’t help but ask is what would have happened had I started earlier with the same resolution?
 What would have happened had I spent less time worrying about other’s expectations and more time figuring out the way to fit all together?

 Obviously, I can’t say.
 What I have learnt is it’s never too late to pursue your dream.

-Now my question is what’s your passion?
-What are you doing to transform it in something more real?
+Now my question is, what’s your passion?
+What are you doing to transform it into something more real?
 Is there anything more you can do about it?

 But more important.
 Is there anything I can do, any encouragement I can give you?